Polatlı

-Polatlı (formerly Ancient Greek: Γόρδιον, Górdion and Latin: Gordium) is a city and a district in Ankara Province in the Central Anatolia region of Turkey, 80 km west of the Turkish capital Ankara, on the road to Eskişehir.
-According to 2019 census, population of the district is 125,075 of which 98,605 live in the city of Polatlı.
-The district covers an area of 3,789 km2, and the average elevation is 850 m.
+Polatlı (formerly Ancient Greek: Γόρδιον, Górdion and Latin: Gordium) is a municipality and district of Ankara Province, Turkey.
+Its area is 3,618 km2, and its population is 128,378 (2022).
+It is 80 km west of the Turkish capital Ankara, on the road to Eskişehir.
+Its elevation is 853 m.

 Geography

 Polatlı is situated at the heart of the high Anatolian Plateau, a large steppe covered with grass.
 Far from the coast, it has a typical steppe climate.
-The winters are generally cold, the summers dry and dusty.
-The springs are the most humid times of the year.
+The winters are cold and generally snowy, the summers are hot and dry.
+Spring and autumn are the wettest seasons (especially the former).
 Polatlı is one of the most productive agricultural districts in Turkey and is best known for its cereal production, especially barley and wheat.
 Polatlı is one of Turkey's largest grain stores.
 Sugar beet, melon and onion are also grown.

 History

 Ancient settlement

 The ancient Phrygian capital Gordion is 10 km from the city of Polatlı.

 On the outskirts of Polatli there is an archaeological mound of the same name, the remains of a multi-layered settlement of the Bronze Age (3rd-2nd millennium BC).
 Since the mound was being used by local people as a quarry, rescue excavations of its southern and central parts were carried out in 1949 by the Anglo-Turkish expedition led by Seton Lloyd, and Nuri Gökçe, then the director of the ‘Hittite Museum in Ankara’.
+It was a village along the important caravan route.